-(B) Written notification of opt-out from customers meeting the criteria under section (6)(A)1. or 2. shall be sent to the utility serving the customer.
-Written notification of opt-out from customers meeting the criteria under section (6)(A)3. shall be sent to the utility serving the customer and the manager of the resource analysis section of the commission.
-In instances where only the utility is provided notification of opt-out from customers meeting the criteria under section (6)(A)(3), the utility shall forward a copy of the written notification to the manager of the resource analysis section or submit the notice of opt-out through the commission's electronic filing and information system (EFIS) as a non-case related filing.
+(B) Written notification of opt-out from customers meeting the criteria under section (6)(A)1.or 2. shall be sent to the utility serving the customer.
+Written notification of opt-out from customers meeting the criteria under section (6)(A)3. shall be sent to the utility serving the customer and the manager of the energy resource analysis section of the commission or submit the notice of opt-out through the commission's electronic filing and information system (EFIS) as a non-case related filing.
+In instances where only the utility is provided notification of opt-out from customers meeting the criteria under section (6)(A)(3), the utility shall forward a copy of the written notification to the manager of the energy resource analysis section of the commission andor submit the notice of opt-out through the commission's electronic filing and information system (EFIS) as a non-case related filing.